nextcloud/end_to_end_encryption_rfc/RFC.md

 ### Verifying the metadata
 Before using the metadata file, e.g. on a folder refresh the client has to verify the signature.
-The client has to find its metadata-key in the `recipients` list and decrypt it.
+The client has to find its metadata-key in the `users` list and decrypt it.
 Then the client passes the JSON binary and the decrypted metadata-key to the verification algorithm.

 If any of the following checks fail, the client needs to refuse further sync and informs the user: